-3 Insert the address and phone number to be used to contact the designated position.
-If you have more than one position designated as set forth in footnote 2, you will need to include a contact number and address for each position.
-The contact number and address may be the school/district address and phone number.
+3 Insert the office address, phone number, and email address to be used to contact the designated position.
+If you have more than one position designated as set forth in footnote 3, you will need to include a contact number, email address, and office address for each position.
+The contact number and office address may be the school/district address and phone number.
+We recommend making the email address specific to the position, such as titleix@districtdomain.org, and having the emails sent to the coordinator's inbox to prevent having to amend the policy due to staff changes.